GTNewHorizons/GT5-Unofficial/README.md

 Please do!
 However, please take a note of [current issues](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues) and what is currently being worked on.

+It is suggested to run `./gradlew build` inside your cloned repository before importing it to your IDE.
+This will reduce the chance of strange errors.

 ## Attribution

 Some textures/ideas have been taken from future versions of GT and texture pack authors for GTNH.
 Credit goes to Jimbno for the UU-Tex texture pack and its contributions to the base pack here: https://github.com/Jimbno/UU-Tex.